bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/l/LinearVelocityResolution_3QpbSfACX5DheiB5PkB6kH/Documentation.md

-Indicate the resolution of the detected linear velocity.
+Indicates the resolution of the detected linear velocity.